-- (o) for electricity bills, bill benchmarking information to the extent required by section 40R of the Electricity Industry Act; - (p) any amount deducted, credited or received under a government funded energy charge rebate, concession or relief scheme or under a payment plan; - (q) if the customer has provided a security deposit, the amount of that deposit; - (r) details of the available payment methods; - (s) reference to the availability of government funded energy charge rebate, concession or relief schemes; - (t) a telephone number for account enquiries, the charge for which is no more than the cost of a local call; - (u) a telephone number for complaints (which may be the same as that for account enquiries), the charge for which is no more than the cost of a local call; - (v) a separate 24 hour telephone number for fault enquiries and emergencies, the charge for which is no more than the cost of a local call, being the telephone number for the distributor and giving the name of the distributor; - (w) contact details of interpreter services in community languages; - (x) any proportionate billing information in accordance with clause 22; - (y) if a customer's bill is derived from interval data from a smart meter: - (i) the index read at the end of the billing period; and - (ii) the index read at the start of the billing period; and - (iii) the actual tariffs; and - (iv) the total amount of electricity (in kWh) consumed in each period or class of period in respect of which a relevant tariff applies to a customer.
+- (v) a separate 24 hour telephone number for fault enquiries and emergencies, the charge for which is no more than the cost of a local call, being the telephone number for the distributor and giving the name of the distributor;121 - (w) contact details of interpreter services in community languages; 122 - (x) any proportionate billing information in accordance with clause 22;123 - (y) if a customer's bill is derived from smart meter interval data: - (i) the index read at the end of the billing period; and - (ii) the index read at the start of the billing period124; and - (iii) the actual tariffs; and - (iv) the total amount of electricity (in kWh) 125consumed in each period or class of period in respect of which a relevant tariff applies to a customer.
+126

-Additional obligations in relation to the provision of metering information to customers are contained in the Electricity Metering Code and the Gas Distribution System Code.
+Additional obligations in relation to the provision of metering information to customers are contained in the Electricity Metering Code.

-(2) The retailer must include amounts billed for goods and services (other than the sale and supply of energy) in a separate bill or as a separate item in an energy bill.
+- (2) The retailer must include amounts billed for goods and services (other than the sale and supply of energy) in a separate bill or as a separate item in an energy bill.127 - (3) Application of this clause to standard retail contracts